fyrepaw13/ctf_writeups/ACS2024/README.md

 ## No-name minor

+This was a challenge similar to the one I created for Battle of Hackers 2024 so we solved it relatively fast.
 The challenge provides us with a binary that presents a menu that allows the user to borrow a loan, repay the loan, mining for money, buy a name and change name.
 The goal is to get a name.
 But

 - To buy a name, you need to have money.
 - To have money you cannot simply mine, cause it will take a lot of time.